whaili/slurm-operator/.gitlab/issue_templates/feature_request.md

 The SchedMD official issue tracker is at <https://support.schedmd.com/>.
 -->

-## Summary
+## Description

 <!--
-Describe what the problem is.
+Describe the problem being solved.
-Are there any workarounds?
+What alternatives/workarounds have been considered?
 -->

-## Solution
+## Intended Behavior

 <!--
 Describe the desired behavior.